How Resilient Is Your Cybersecurity Posture?

 Yet a lack of time and resources amid changing business priorities prevent most organizations from conducting a thorough review of their cyber programs that considers people, tools and processes.
 If this situation sounds familiar, leveraging a partner can help you gain the visibility you need.

-An experienced partner can provide both the expertise and hands on support you need to execute your roadmap and enhance your security posture.
+An experienced Risk Remediation partner can provide both the expertise and hands on support you need to execute your roadmap and enhance your security posture.
 They can use their knowledge of best-in-class solutions like Splunk and AWS to develop the right configuration based on organizational needs while addressing resource gaps.

 For example, we recently worked with Georgia Technology Authority (GTA) to develop a cyber resilience framework for their organization as part of their cloud-first strategy.
 Using our expertise as an AWS Advanced Tier Services partner, we helped configure AWS and Microsoft Azure to better address gaps while flagging growth opportunities and cost savings.